jeonghanlee/epics-trainings/docs/CH4/iocsh_basics.md

 ## Conclusion

 Using `iocshLoad` and creating dedicated `*.iocsh` snippet files represents a best practice within the ALS-U EPICS Environment for managing IOC configurations.
 While it introduces some initial complexity compared to editing a single `st.cmd`, the long-term benefits in modularity, reusability, clarity, and maintainability are substantial, especially for complex systems.
 Mastering this technique is a key step towards developing robust and professional EPICS applications.

-## Useful EPICS IOC shell commands

-Even when using snippet files, the underlying commands are standard `iocsh` commands.
-You can still interact with the running IOC using the shell for debugging:

-* `dbl`: List loaded record types, simply EPICS PV (signal) list
-* `dbpr("recordName", interestLevel)`: Print record (signal) details.
-* `epicsEnvShow` : Print value of an environment variable, or all variables.
-* `help`: List available commands.
-* `exit`: Exit the IOC shell (usually stops the IOC).